thecloudsphere/documentation/source/getting-started.rst

 .. code-block:: console

-   timonctl deployment destroy hello-world
+   tcsctl deployment destroy hello-world

 All logs from a specific period for a deployment can also be displayed.

 .. code-block:: console

-   timonctl deployment logs hello-world '15 minutes ago' +------------+--------------------------------------+---------------------+
+   tcsctl deployment logs hello-world '15 minutes ago' +------------+--------------------------------------+---------------------+
    | category   | id                                   | created_at          |
    |------------+--------------------------------------+---------------------|